 Usually associated with Greek cuisine, variations on tzatziki appear across southeastern Europe and the Middle East.
-The most well known and widely appreciated version consists of yogurt mixed with cucumber, garlic, olive oil, lemon, and herbs such as dill and mint.
+The most well known and widely appreciated version consists of yoghurt mixed with cucumber, garlic, olive oil, lemon, and herbs such as dill and mint.
 It is so widely available that I can buy pre-made tzatziki from a gourmet market in Saigon.
 But of course, it is more fun to make your own.

-Tzatziki with chickpea waffles
+Tzatziki dip with chickpea waffles

 - 1 cup grated cucumber seeds removed first

 - 1 tsp salt

 - Juice of a lime about a Tbsp

 - 1/2 tsp chilli flakes